natsblog/natsblog.github.io/RAREfest2020.md

 ### AFTERNOON SESSION: Gene Therapies

-The afternoon panel consisted of Professor Bobby Gaspar of Orchard Therapeutics, Georgina Morton of Archangel MLD Trust and Professor Tim Cox from the University of Cambridge discussing gene therapies in rare diseases.
+The afternoon panel consisted of Professor Bobby Gaspar of [Orchard Therapeutics](https://www.orchard-tx.com/), Georgina Morton of [Archangel MLD Trust](https://www.archangel.org.uk) and Professor Tim Cox from the University of Cambridge discussing gene therapies in rare diseases.

 Each rare disease is different but many are monogenic (caused by a single gene) which makes them candidates for gene therapy.
-Gene therapy is a potentially curative change to a disease gene, oftentimes in a single dose.
+Gene therapy is a potentially curative change to a disease gene, sometimes in a single dose.
 This can come at a high cost and the panel explored why this can really be justified.

 The session began with former TV presenter Georgina Morton describing the diagnostic journey she experienced with her daughter who has metachromatic leukodystrophy
 (MLD).
 The prognosis for Georgina's daughter was poor, with many children with this disease suffering fast deterioration of their motor functions and nervous